Education Programs Professional Development Program

 Professional Development Program

-Please note: Joan Mitchell Foundation is not currently offering any studio or portfolio development classes.
-Through the end of 2017, the Foundation is focusing on research and piloting innovative educational opportunities for the artist community.
-We look forward to sharing the new education model with you in 2018.
+Please note: Joan Mitchell Foundation is no longer offering studio or portfolio development classes.
+The Foundation is focusing on research and piloting innovative educational opportunities for the artist community.
+Read below to learn about our past programming.

 For those families looking for new art program opportunities, we have created a comprehensive resource directory of various ongoing youth art programs and opportunities in the NYC area.
 The free booklet is available to download here.